 Severe damage to the ribs or surrounding tissue may cause life-threatening internal damage if not treated correctly and quickly.

-RIB FRACTURES AND PHYSIOTHERAPY
+RIB FRACTURES AND CHEST PHYSIOTHERAPY

 Fractures/breaks are the most common acute rib injury.
 Usually caused by direct, traumatic force such as in a motor vehicle accident, fall or sporting collision; fractures normally occur in the middle portion of the rib cage.
 Though traumatic force is the usual mechanism of injury, if bone degradation or osteoporosis are present, actions as simple as sneezing or heavy coughing can cause fracture.